Kintyre/ksconf/README.md

         diff                Compares settings differences of two .conf files.
 This command ignores textual differences (like order,
                             spacing, and comments) and focuses strictly on comparing stanzas, keys, and values.
-        patch               Patch .conf settings from one file into another either automatically (all changes) or interactively allowing
+Note that spaces within any given value will be compared. patch               Patch .conf settings from one file into another either automatically (all changes) or interactively allowing
                             the user to pick which stanzas and keys to integrate